コンテンツにスキップ

 The first thing I noticed when I moved to Kita-Kamakura was that the mountains are much closer to my life than I had imagined.

-So says Yuuka, the owner of kokotama gallery and a Kannon painter based in Kita-Kamakura.
-Cherry blossoms stand out against a gold background, and beautifully blooming lotus flowers.
-Her works, created in this land beloved by nature, allow you to enjoy the flowers and scenery of the four seasons.
+So says Yuka, the owner of kokotama gallery and a Kannon painter based in Kita-Kamakura.
+Cherry blossoms stand out against a golden background, and beautiful lotus flowers in full bloom.
+Her works, created in this land beloved by nature, allow us to enjoy the flowers and scenes of each season.

-"Rather than artificial nature in the city, there is Satoyama, a place that has been loved by locals for a long time, and I was moved by the fact that I can feel the changing of the seasons every day through the trees and flowers.
+"Rather than artificial nature in the city, there is a satoyama that has been loved by locals since ancient times, and I was moved by the fact that I could feel the changing of the seasons every day through the trees and flowers.

-The sky is wide and you can see the moon and stars clearly at night.
-The breeze from the mountains and the sounds of the birds and insects are very soothing.
+The sky is wide and you can see the moon and stars clearly at night, and the wind from the mountains and the sounds of the birds and insects are very soothing.
 I think it's the perfect place for a creative environment.

-The sea is just a short distance away, and of course it's also fun to visit the many historical temples and shrines.
+The sea is just a short distance away, and of course there are many historical temples and shrines, making it a fun place.

-And above all, the people in the community are so kind and always helpful.
+Above all, the people in the community are so warm and welcoming, and I am always grateful for their help.
 It really brings home to me the importance of connections between people."

 Although she was born and raised in Tokyo, she attended high school in Yokohama, and Kanagawa Prefecture is a place that holds many memories for her as a student.
 How did the scenery of Yokohama appear to her?